onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 NUM_FTPFILES="2"              #Two file for each PNF

 NUM_PNFS="2"                  #Two PNFs

+To minimize the number of ftp file creation, the following two variables can be configured in the same file.
+FILE_SIZE="1MB"               #File size for FTP file (1KB, 1MB, 5MB, 50MB or ALL)
+FTP_TYPE="SFTP"               #Type of FTP files to generate (SFTP, FTPS or ALL)

+If `FTP_TYPE` is set to `ALL`, both ftp servers will be populated with the same files.
+If set to `SFTP` or `FTPS` then only the server serving that protocol will be populated with files.

 Run the script `docker-compose-setup.sh`to create a docker-compose with the desired settings.
 The desired setting in the script need to be manually adapted to for each specific simulator behavior according to the above.
 Check each simulator for available